Building out your own campervan means you’ll have to make big decisions. One of those being your campervan bed design.

 This campervan bed idea is perfect if you value living space more than having a permanent bed set up.
 The sliding slats make it super easy and quick to make up your bed at night.

-Remember to install a lock for the slats, so they don’t slide around while you’re driving.
+Remember to install a lock for the slats so they don’t slide around while you’re driving.

 4) Joint bench twin campervan beds

 Do you use your campervan in a variety of situations?
-Then the joint bench twin beds is an excellent campervan bed design that adapts to different adventures, because you can use them as two single beds or turn them into a big double bed.
+Then the joint bench twin beds is an excellent campervan bed design that adapts to different adventures because you can use them as two single beds or turn them into a big double bed.

 This particular van bed design is made up of two benches, mounted one on each side wall.
 When it’s time to sleep for the night, you simply slide these beds together to make one larger bed.

-In other designs, you’d use a wooden panel to fill in the space between the twin beds, or a lifting table.
+In other designs, you’d use a wooden panel to fill the space between the twin beds, or a lifting table.

 If you need maximum space efficiency, you may want to go for a flip-out bench.
 This campervan folding bed is a wooden bench with a wooden platform featuring a backrest mounted and hinged to one side.
 The platform flips out and the backrest serves as legs.